darkspr1te/stm32f107vc_sd_bootloader/README.md

 Most configuration is in boot_conf.h uses spi1 and uart1 by default hard coded into main.c/spisd_diskio.c etc

+add -DDEBUG to build+flags  in platformio.ini for usart /debug info, default usart for MKS is TXD/RXD on wifi port

 ## Complementry software
 The firmware this is designed to work with is found here